Shawn Phillip

 Lunges offer distinct advantages compared to split squats:

 1. Dynamic Movement Patterns: Lunges involve multi-directional movement, enhancing coordination, balance, and functional fitness for activities of daily living.
+Lunges also mimic everyday movements such as climbing stairs, making them highly functional.

 2. Core Activation: The dynamic nature of lunges engages the core muscles to a greater extent, improving overall stability and posture.